domaug/Fightstick-Stuff/Modular Fightstick Stand/PRISM Products/Modular Fightstick Stand - PRISM Edition/README.md

 - (1) ["Endcap (Male)"](https://github.com/domaug/Fightstick-Stuff/blob/main/Modular%20Fightstick%20Stand/3D%20Print%20Files/Endcap_Male.STL)
 - (1) ["Endcap (Female)"](https://github.com/domaug/Fightstick-Stuff/blob/main/Modular%20Fightstick%20Stand/3D%20Print%20Files/Endcap_Female.STL)

-Like the regular "Stand Leg" components, you can print them on either large side without supports.
+For the "Stand Leg" component, you can print it on either large side without supports.
+In fact, if you have a textured PEI plate and want a nice exterior finish, I recommend printing one "Stand Leg" each on both sides.
 The "Endcap" components and "Modular Spine" should be printed with the flat side down and use supports.
 I used the following print settings for the components:

 - Wall loops: 3
 - Infill: 15%